US Embassy in Saudi Arabia hit by Iranian drones as Israeli military ramps up operations in Lebanon

 The U.S. State Department urged U.S. citizens to leave more than a dozen Middle Eastern countries due to safety risks, as have many other countries, though with much of the airspace closed many remain stranded.

-He later added on social media that the U.S. had a “virtually unlimited supply” of munitions and pre-positioned “high grade weaponry.”

-“Wars can be fought ‘forever,’ and very successfully, using just these supplies,” he wrote.
+“Wars can be fought ‘forever,’ and very successfully, using just these supplies,” he wrote on social media.

 Hundreds dead in Iran and dozens in Lebanon along with 11 in Israel